 Every person in our family has a hamper.
 It is their responsibility to either do their own laundry or alert me when it is almost full.

-By separating the kids’ laundry, it makes folding and putting away clothes ten times faster.
+By separating the kids’ laundry by child, it makes folding and putting away clothes ten times faster.

 Hang a rod for hanging clothes when they come out of the dryer.
 This simple laundry room hack will save you time as well.

 5 – Simplify your laundry or utility room

 If your laundry room or utility room is always a mess, invest in some pretty storage containers for your laundry shelves.